 Opioid Abuse Prevention: Knowing When to Take Action

-It’s more important than ever to know the impact overdoses have on individuals, their families, and their communities.
+August 31st is International Overdose Awareness Day, and it’s more important than ever to know the impact overdoses have on individuals, their families, and their communities.
 Opioids account for the vast majority of overdose deaths, and overdoses are now the leading injury-related cause of death in the United States.
 Opioid abuse continues to be a widespread issue across the United States, affecting individuals, families, and communities.

 Addressing the root causes of opioid addiction is crucial in preventing overdoses.
 This includes improving access to mental health services, addressing social determinants of health (such as poverty and homelessness), and promoting alternative pain management strategies to reduce reliance on opioids.